 Heat Pump conversion: $125

-There are many advantages of home solar energy.
-You can qualify for tax benefits, raise your property values, and reduce emissions.
-With the right storage equipment, solar panels can also give you further energy independence and offer some protection from power outages.
+There are a number of advantages of home solar energy.
+You can reduce emissions, save money, and raise your property values.
+With the right storage equipment, solar panels can also offer you further energy independence and offer some protection from power outages.

 Generally speaking, your energy bills will decrease significantly after you install solar panels.
 This is because you're using the energy you generate for free rather than buying it from your power company.
 In Carrollton, the average amount someone can save is $1,369 per year.
-With net metering programs offered by many utilities, you could ultimately make a profit from your system when your payback period is done.
+With net metering programs offered by many utilities, you could ultimately make a profit from your system after the payback period concludes.